California Murder Laws | Penal Code 187 PC

 In California, murder is the unlawful killing of another with malice aforethought.
 Murder is charged under Penal Code 187(a) pc and it can be argued under different theories.
 For instance, the prosecution may charge someone with murder as a co-conspirator, aider and abettor, or as the direct principal.
 If the prosecution seeks to later argue for first-degree murder, then the prosecution must allege a special allegation that the murder was carried out with premeditation and deliberation or was the product within the commission of an inherently danger felony.
 The generic rule however, if that all murder is murder of the second-degree unless it’s proven that the defendant committed first-degree murder.

 Not every attorney has experienced in defending against murder charges.
-The Law Offices of John D. Rogers has tried and argued murder cases in both Los Angeles and Orange County to jury verdict.
-When someone is accused or is under investigation for murder, it is imperative to speak with Murder Defense Lawyer in Orange County as soon as possible.
+The Law Offices of John D. Rogers has tried and argued murder cases in both Los Angeles and Newport Beach to jury verdict.
+When someone is accused or is under investigation for murder, it is imperative to speak with Murder Defense Lawyer in Newport Beach as soon as possible.
 Not only will our office thwart the investigation by avoiding our clients to implicate themselves, but we will address the investigation by conducting our own at the investigations beginning stages.

 Overview of California Murder Charges